zilliztech/zdoc/docs/tutorials/understand-basics/cluster-collection-and-entities.md

 Unlike Milvus instances, Zilliz Cloud clusters only support the **AUTOINDEX** algorithm for indexing.
 This algorithm is optimized for the three types of computing units (CUs) supported by Zilliz Cloud.
 For more information, see [AUTOINDEX Explained](./autoindex-explained).

+## Partitions{#partitions}

+A partition is a division of a collection.
+Zilliz Cloud supports dividing collection data into multiple parts on physical storage.
+This process is called partitioning, and each partition can contain multiple segments.

+By allocating entities to specific partitions, Zilliz Cloud effectively isolates and groups entities, thereby enhancing query performance by focusing on a smaller subset of data rather than the entire collection.

+For more information, see [Use Partitions](./use-partitions).

 ## Entities{#entities}

 Entities in a collection are data records sharing the same set of fields, like a book in a library or a gene in a genome.
 As to an entity, the data stored in each field forms the entity.